Volume 3, Issue 4 - 4 Articles

 Estimation of Elbow Joint Movement Using ANN-Based Softmax Classifier

-Abdullah Y. Al-Maliki, Kamran Iqbal, Gannon White
+by Abdullah Y. Al-Maliki, Kamran Iqbal and Gannon White

 Comprehensive E-learning of Mathematics using the Halomda Platform enhanced with AI tools

-Philip Slobodsky, Mariana Durcheva
+by Philip Slobodsky and Mariana Durcheva

-The method of assessment affects on learning by determining how students manage their time and prioritize subjects.
+Abstract: The method of assessment affects on learning by determining how students manage their time and prioritize subjects.
 It is widely accepted that students may demonstrate different skills in different assessment formats.
 The authors demonstrated how e-assessment through the Halomda educational platform can not only improve student learning outcomes, but also enrich their learning experiences.
-In addition, it is shown how ChatGPT integrated with two new math exploration tools into proprietary Chat-Matâ„¢ module, can help students learn at home and in the classroom, as well as support teachers in their daily work of reviewing student assignments.
-The outcomes of teaching courses with Halomda not only reveal impressive student performance on final exams but also illustrate a strong correlation between exam scores and weekly assignment grades.
+In… Read More

 Numerical Analysis of Riverbank Slope Stability Considering Rainfall, Vegetation and Water Level Fluctuation